Omniblox/Eagle-Loader/README.md

 ## Using Script

-First, copy the THREE.js library and Connector script from `lib/`, and the visualizer script from `src/`.
-Ensure that you load them in this order: THREE, Connector, visualizer.
+First, copy the THREE.js library and Connector script from `lib/`, and the eagle-brd-renderer script from `src/`.
+Ensure that you load them in this order: THREE, Connector, eagle-brd-renderer.
 See the examples for examples.

 To create a PCB model using default options, use the following: